Skyscrapers are built primarily because they are convenient; one can create much real estate from a relatively small ground area.

 With the advent of the Bessemer process, the first efficient method for mass steel production, architects moved away from iron.

 Fighting the Wind

 Where the horizontal girders are attached to the vertical column, the construction crew bolts and welds them on the top, bottom, and side.
 This makes the steel structure move as one unit, like a pole, as opposed to a flexible skeleton.

 Skyscrapers would not have worked without the emergence of elevator technology.
-Since the first passenger elevator was installed in New York’s Haughwout Department Store in 1857, elevator shafts have been a major part of skyscraper design.
+Since the first passenger elevator was installed in New York’s Haughwout Department Store in 1857, elevator shafts have been an integral part of skyscraper design.

 Building safety is also a major consideration in design.
-A building is successful only when the architects focus on structural stability, practicality, and occupant satisfaction.
+A building is successful only when its architects focus on structural stability, practicality, and occupant satisfaction.

 If you have any queries, please contact us!